dotPast/mccatl-rr/README.md

 - Scan zone always goes in south (positive Z) direction.

 ## Setup
-1. Add the plugin to the server.
+1. Download the plugin from [releases](https://github.com/dotPast/mccatl-rr/releases) or [GitHub Actions](https://github.com/dotPast/mccatl-rr/actions/workflows/gradle.yml).
 A separate Paper/Purpur server is recommended.
 2. Import a map into the server.
 3. Specify points for locations using commands (See wiki for more information)